Traffic Gateway - Next Generation

 Reading time ~9 minutes

-This post is a slightly amended version of the presentation that Polina Fedorova gave during Cinegy’s Technical Conference 2021 which was live-streamed on March 25th and is now available to view as a recording.
+This post is a slightly amended version of the presentation that Polina Fedorova gave during Cinegy’s Technical Conference 2021, which was live-streamed on March 25th and is now available to view as a recording.

 The idea of this post is to review the existing Traffic Gateway limitations and bottlenecks, to show you the latest functional implementations and demonstrate typical workflow schemas of the new Traffic Gateway.
 We will also show you the practical example of the new Traffic Gateway capabilities in a short demonstration of the sample workflow that involves additional business logic execution steps.
-And finally, we will compare out-of-the-box capabilities of Traffic Gateway versus the enterprise level complex installation scenarios.
+And finally, we will compare the out-of-the-box capabilities of Traffic Gateway versus the enterprise-level complex installation scenarios.

 Traffic Legacy Limitations